Isambard Kingdom Brunel: Crimean War

-In 1854 and 1855, with the encouragement of John Fox Burgoyne, Brunel presented the Admiralty with designs for floating gun batteries.
-These were intended as siege weapons for attacking Russian ports.
+In 1854 and 1855, during the Crimean War, Brunel presented the Admiralty with designs for floating gun batteries, which could be partially concealed in water, with the encouragement of John Fox Burgoyne.
+These were intended as siege weapons for attacking Russian ports, in particular Kronstadt.
 However, these proposals were not taken up, confirming Brunel's opinion of the Admiralty as being opposed to novel ideas.